CrHasher/jwt-cpp/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/5f7055e294744901991fd0a1620b231d)](https://app.codacy.com/app/Thalhammer/jwt-cpp?utm_source=github.com&utm_medium=referral&utm_content=Thalhammer/jwt-cpp&utm_campaign=Badge_Grade_Settings)

-A header only library for creating and validating json web tokens in c++.
+A header only library for creating and validating json web tokens in c++ rewritten to use error codes instead of exceptions

 ## Signature algorithms
 As of version 0.2.0 jwt-cpp supports all algorithms defined by the spec.
 The modular design of jwt-cpp allows one to add additional algorithms without any problems.
 If you need any feel free to open a pull request.